Differences and Discrepancies in the Old Testament

 and he looked down toward Sodom and Gomorrah, and toward all the land of the valley, and he saw, and behold, the smoke of the land ascended (Heb. âlâh) like the smoke of a furnace.
 (Genesis 19:28 NASB)

 Harness the horses, And mount (Heb. âlâh) the steeds, And take your stand with helmets on!
 Polish the spears, Put on the scale-armor!
 (Jeremiah 46:4 NASB)

 In rabbits (and other animals) food passes through the esophagus, stomach, small intestine (where some absorption of the nutrients takes place), and then into the colon.
-However, rabbits have a large and well-developed pouch, called the cecum, at the beginning of the large intestine, which is where cecotropes, the nutrient-packed, partially digested, soft dark brown glossy pellets are made.
+However, rabbits have a large and well-developed pouch, called the cecum, at the beginning of the large intestine.
+This is which is where cecotropes - the nutrient-packed, partially digested, soft dark brown glossy pellets are made.
 These are passed out through the anus, then re-ingested.

 "the material resulting from the fermentation of food in a part of the digestive system called the 'cecum.'
 Cecotropes are nutrient-rich and are passed out of the body, like feces, but are reingested by the animal so the nutrients can be absorbed.
 Cecotropes have twice the protein, and half of the fiber of the typical hard fecal pellet.
 They also contain high levels of vitamin K and the B vitamins"...
 Without this process, many of the nutrients in the food would be lost and passed through the colon, and out as typical feces.
 If rabbits, guinea pigs, and rodents are not allowed to eat the cecotropes, they will suffer from malnutrition".

 However, in all this fascinating information about the digestive process of rabbits, there is one particular point to be especially noted.
 Cecotrophy, as the site goes on to say (Emphasis Added)